Staff

 Communications Director, SACE Action Fund

-Based in Knoxville, Tennessee, Amy joined the Southern Alliance for Clean Energy and the Southern Alliance for Clean Energy Action Fund as Communications Manager in May 2020.
-Amy coordinates earned media responses and collaborates with SACE’s communications, policy, and program teams to create engaging messaging for the press, the public, and the organization’s members.
-Prior to joining SACE, Amy was a strategist and senior copywriter with a digital marketing firm, spent several years as a Communications Director with the Make-A-Wish Foundation, and worked in traditional media as both a reporter and editor.
+Prior to joining SACE, Amy was a strategist and senior copywriter with a digital marketing firm, spent several years as a Communications Director with the Make-A-Wish Foundation, and worked in traditional media as both a national magazine editor and small-town newspaper editor and reporter.
 Having lived in the Midwest, Northeast, Northwest, and now the Southeast, she also traveled extensively through South Pacific and Southeast Asian countries and spent time in Europe and Brazil.
 Her experiences shaped her dedication to foster a national and global understanding of environmental stewardship.